medvedevgroup/BubbZ/README.md

 Gap size threshold
 ---------------------
 BubbZ analyzes the graph by looking for long chains of common vertices in it.
-The gap size in a chine is limited by by parameter, which can be set using:
+The gap size in a chain is limited by a parameter measured in the number of basepairs, which can be set using:

 	-b <integer>